GabrielCalin/PlotKing/roadmap.md

 1. **QOL updates**
    - Update main documentation and README.
+   - Feed user input to chapters generation too.
+   - Refactor: folders for images and steps.

 2. **Book Genre Selection in UI**
    - Add a genre text bo input in the interface.